How to Play 2-7 Triple Draw Poker

 Table Position in 2-7 Triple Draw

-While position is not as critical in 2-7 Triple Draw as in games like Texas Hold'em, it still plays a significant role in strategic decision-making.
+While table position is not as critical in 2-7 Triple Draw as in games like Texas Hold'em, it still plays a significant role in strategic decision-making.

 The dealer button, a key player in this game, rotates clockwise after each hand, determining the action order for betting and drawing rounds.
 This simple yet powerful mechanism can seriously influence a hand's outcome.